 Although the development of suction-assisted lipectomy has advanced the field of plastic surgery, specific areas were not, until recently, as amenable to treatment.
 These areas included fibrous areas of the back, the breast area in men, and regions in which liposuction was previously performed (in certain patients).
 It was discovered that ultrasound energy delivered through a hollow titanium probe into the subcutaneous tissue could selectively destroy fat cells.
 Usually, this procedure is followed by traditional liposuction to remove remaining liquefied material not harvested by the ultrasound probe.
 Some patients also see a dramatic tightening of the skin.

 There are some additional risks to using UAL compared to traditional liposuction, including skin burns and micro-fragmentation of the cannula.
 Since this is a newer procedure, there may be additional risks that are not yet evident.
-Our plastic surgeons have seen some skin irregularities develop during the procedure, which generally resolve on their own.
-UAL is touted as having fewer post-operative problems, such as bruising, but this has not really been a factor in our surgeons’ experience because the classic suction-assisted technique is always used following the UAL, and bruising is normal with this procedure.
+Our plastic surgeon has seen some skin irregularities develop during the procedure, which generally resolve on their own.
+UAL is touted as having fewer post-operative problems, such as bruising, but this has not really been a factor in our surgeon’s experience because the classic suction-assisted technique is always used following the UAL, and bruising is normal with this procedure.